abhyaasa/Svadhyaya/dev-notes.md

 `gulp index` generates `./www/index.html` from `./index.html`, so edit only the latter.
 This avoids superfluous version control changes, as script injection order is unpredictable.

+The `g` script runs shortcuts in the gulp `cmdAliases` directory.
+For example, to initiate the most common debugging run, execute `g i`.
+This runs `gulp cmd i`, which runs `gulp is i`, which runs the default gulp test build tasks and then `ionic serve -c -t ios --browser /Applications/Google\ Chrome\ Canary.app`.

 Python and bash scripts are in the `tools` directory.

 ### Shell scripts